-BUSA 2106 - Environment of Business (3)
+BUSA 2106 - Legal Environment of Business (3)

-Prerequisites: ENGL 1101; ENGL 1102 An introduction to the legal, regulatory, political, social, ethical, cultural, environmental and technological issues which form the context of business; includes an overview of the impact of demographic diversity on organizations.
+Prerequisites: ENGL 1101; ENGL 1102

+An introduction to the legal, regulatory, political, social, ethical, cultural, environmental and technological issues which form the context of business; includes an overview of the impact of demographic diversity on organizations.

-BUSA 3000 - Applied Business Statistics (3)
+BUSA 3000 - Quantitative Analysis for Business (3)

-Prerequisites: ITEC 1001; BUSA 2000 Examines theory and application of statistical methods used in business decision-making and forecasting.
+Prerequisites: ITEC 1001; BUSA 2000

+This course covers key mathematical concepts and methods in a business context, including the theory and application of statistical methods used in business decision-making and forecasting and mathematical concepts that can be applied for quantitative analysis in various business decision-making areas.